sunnysledgertds/Eurasiadex-Discord-Bot/README.md

 # 5. Privacy and Data
 Eurasiadex collects minimal user data only necessary for its functionality. we DO NOT share this data with third parties.
 Do not share personal information (Passwords, addresses, finacial details etc...) through the bot.
-You might check the Privacy Policy for more information about how we collect your data.
+You may check the Privacy Policy for more information about how we collect your data.
 It can be found below the Terms Of Service in this README.

 # 6. Moderation
 The bot administrators and moderators have the right to enforce these rules and take appropriate actions against rule violators.
 These actions may include warnings, temporary bans, permanent bans and/or blacklisted from using the bot.